Blaizzy/mlx-embeddings/docs/Manpage.md

   Enable debugging using byebug.
 * `--changed`:
   Only runs tests on files that were changed from the master branch.
+* `--fail-fast`:
+  Exit early on the first failing test.
 * `--only`:
   Run only *`test_script`*`_spec.rb`.
 Appending `:`*`line_number`* will start at a specific line.
 * `--seed`: